A bit about me:

 "I doubt you will ever read a more heartbreaking and also enlightening essay about the ways we must negotiate and navigate the final care of our loved ones than Robin Wood’s aptly titled, “How Do You Help Your Parents Die?” in which she addresses every layer of that tear-stained, manifold question."

 My second full-length book is a biography/memoir hybrid that tells the life story of Rachel Field, an award-winning Maine author from the 1930’s.
-The title is "You'll Never Be Quite the Same: Reclaiming the Lost Story of Rachel Field."
+The current working title is "You'll Never Be Quite the Same: Reclaiming the Lost Story of Rachel Field."
 When my husband and I bought Rachel's old summer house on an island off the coast of Maine, I became captivated by both the woman and her work.
 That project has generated guest speaker engagements at the Deep Carnivale conference in Tampa, the Cranberry Isles Historical Society of Maine, the Hitty Conference in Stockbridge Massachusetts, Dirigo Pines retirement home in Orono, Maine, and Southwest Harbor, Maine's public library.
-I am excited to report that I've had a contract offer for "You'll Never Be Quite the Same."
+I am excited to report that I've signed a contract to publish "You'll Never Be Quite the Same."
 Stay tuned for updates!

 I am a member of the AWP, the Authors Guild, and Maine Writers and Publishers Alliance.
 You can find me on the MWPA's "Find Maine Writers" pages: (find.mainewriters.org)